 Questions regarding difficulties in using the online submission system should be addressed to: email: email@example.com

 Unless otherwise indicated, galley proofs will be sent to the corresponding Author of the submission.
 Corrections of galley proofs should be limited to typographical errors.
 Galley proofs should be returned corrected to the Editorial Office by email within two days.

 - CDP will consider the publication of conference proceedings and/or abstracts provided that the material submitted fulfils the quality requirements and instructions of the journal, following the regular review process by two suitable referees.

 - An acknowledgement of receipt, including the article number, title and date of receipt is sent to the corresponding author of each manuscript upon receipt.
 If this receipt is not received within 5 days from submission, the author should contact the Editorial Office to ensure that the manuscript (or the receipt) was not lost in the mail.

-- Each manuscript submitted to CDP is sent for peer-review in confidence to two suitable referees with the request to return the manuscript with their comments to the Editorial Office within 12 days from receipt.
+- Each manuscript submitted to CDP is sent for peer-review (single-blind) in confidence to two-three suitable referees with the request to return the manuscript with their comments to the Editorial Office within 12 days from receipt.
 If reviewers need a longer time or wish to send the manuscript to another expert, the manuscript may be returned to the Editorial Office with a delay.
 All manuscripts submitted to CDP, are treated in confidence, without access to any person other than the Managing Editor, the journal’s secretary, the reviewers and the printers.